shamilovtim/cordova-plugin-feed-fm/README.md

 - in ../example/ it watches html, css, js and assets. upon updates it compiles that code.
 - in ../plugin/ it watches js, xml and json. upon updates it re-adds the plugin.

-## Debugging

-I currently can't see webview javascript console.logs in xCode console but I'm working on a solution for this.

 ## Key Commands

 - `npm run watch &` in ../example/ persistently runs nodemon to watch for changes